Supermarket Accident Claims

 How much compensation will I receive?

 The amount of compensation that you are awarded for your supermarket accident claim will vary greatly dependent upon your personal case.
 Each claim will be assessed to establish liability and the extent of any injuries and losses sustained.
-Contact our experienced solicitors who will evaluate the details of your specific case and will offer you a guideline as to the expected compensation award that you are likely to achieve.
+Contact an experienced solicitor who will evaluate the details of your specific case and will offer you a guideline as to the expected compensation award that you are likely to achieve.

 What are the time limits for making a claim?